|Work Schedule:||Full Time|

-Analytic methodologists have the opportunity to develop and apply analytic methods to add rigor and precision to intelligence analysis and collection.
-They provide statistical, operations research, econometric, mathematical, geospatial modeling, or survey support to Agency analysis, and communicate their findings via a broad range of written intelligence products and verbal presentations.
-Agency analysts are encouraged to maintain and broaden their professional ties through academic study, contacts, and attendance at professional meetings.
+Agency analysts are encouraged to maintain and broaden their professional ties through academic study, contact, and attendance at professional meetings.
 They may also choose to pursue additional studies in fields relevant to their areas of responsibility.
-Opportunities exist for foreign and domestic travel, language training, analytic and management training, and assignments to other offices in the Agency and throughout the US Government.
+Opportunities exist for foreign and domestic travel, language training, analytic and management training, and assignments to other offices in the Agency and throughout the United States Government.

 All applicants must successfully complete a thorough medical and psychological exam, a polygraph interview and an extensive background investigation.
 US citizenship is required.

 To be considered suitable for Agency employment, applicants must generally not have used illegal drugs within the last twelve months.
 The issue of illegal drug use prior to twelve months ago is carefully evaluated during the medical and security processing.

 Important Notice: Friends, family, individuals, or organizations may be interested to learn that you are an applicant for or an employee of the CIA.
 Their interest, however, may not be benign or in your best interest.
 You cannot control whom they would tell.
 We therefore ask you to exercise discretion and good judgment in disclosing your interest in a position with the Agency.
 You will receive further guidance on this topic as you proceed through your CIA employment processing.